MicrosoftDocs/learn/learn-pr/wwl-azure/introduction-to-azure-virtual-networks/includes/5-design-name-resolution-virtual-network.md

 Setting up a subdomain follows the same process as typical delegation.
 The only difference is that NS records must be created in the parent zone contoso.com in Azure DNS, rather than in the domain registrar.

-**Note:** The parent and child zones can be in the same or different resource group.
+> [!NOTE] The parent and child zones can be in the same or different resource group.
 Notice that the record set name in the parent zone matches the child zone name, in this case *partners*.

 It's important to understand the difference between DNS record sets and individual DNS records.
 A record set is a collection of records in a zone that have the same name and are the same type.